Lady Bearsted and Upton

 Without doubt the most permanent impression left by Lady Bearsted at Upton was in the gardens.
 A walk from the orchard, past the rock garden, along the herbaceous borders and north lake borders, past the formal gardens and the hornton stone staircase finishing in the Bog Garden means your gaze never leaves the inspirations of Lady Bearsted, realised by Kitty Lloyd Jones, her garden designer

 Kitty Lloyd-Jones was a plants woman and designer who developed a friendship with Lady Bearsted.

 Seen above in a press cutting of one of her flower show displays, Kitty was one of the first female garden designers.

-Kitty Lloyd Jones was a plants woman and designer who struck up a friendship with Lady Bearsted.
-She was one of the first female garden designers, and when she came to Upton in the 1930s together they transformed the gardens into the tumbling terraces of colour you see today.
+When she came to Upton in the 1930s, together with Lady Bearsted, she transformed the gardens into the tumbling terraces of colour you see today.